 Most businesses and NPOs need unique coverage for special events.
-Most general liability insurance exclude activities associated with special events.
-Policies that don’t exclude special events may not have enough coverage for the increased risk.
+General liability insurance often excludes certain activities associated with special events, like selling alcohol.
+Policies that don’t exclude special events may not be enough coverage for the increased risk.

 Do I need special event insurance if I only host one event each year?